rkuma183/wilsonmar.github.io/_posts/2017-07-30-java-spring-rest-api-sample.md

 https://github.com/in28minutes/in28minutes.github.io/tree/master/code-zip-files

 <a target="_blank" href="https://www.lynda.com/Web-tutorials/Learning-Spring-Spring-Boot/550572-2.html">
-Learning Spring with Spring Boot</a>
-for those who have a Lynda.com subscription.
+Learning Spring with Spring Boot</a> from 2015 for those who have a Lynda.com subscription.